 - Amazon Redshift

 - NAT gateways

 6. Select the right VPC configuration

-Best practices begin at selecting the right VPC configuration for your organization’s needs.
-You will have to be choosing the correct design for your Amazon VPC implementation.
+Best practices begin with selecting the right VPC configuration for your organization’s needs.
+You will have to choose the correct design for your Amazon VPC implementation.

 Amazon VPC setup varieties on the market, including: